Skip to content

 Mold in Norwalk's Pre-War Homes and SoNo Lofts

-East Norwalk, Wall Street, and the older sections of downtown have a deep stock of pre-war single-family homes and multifamily buildings.
-These properties often have fieldstone or block basements that wick moisture year-round, original plaster walls that hide growth behind them, and shared walls and HVAC systems in multifamily that can move spores between units.
-SoNo's converted industrial lofts and condos present a different challenge: older masonry shells with new mechanicals trap moisture in ways the original buildings were never designed for.
+Much of Norwalk's built environment is a post-1779 reconstruction after the British burning, and the city carries a deep stock of 19th-century mill-worker cottages, triple-deckers, and worker housing on Ann, Water, Washington, Haviland, and Meadow Streets in South Norwalk, along with the Victorian and Second Empire homes on Golden Hill.
+These older properties often have rubble, fieldstone, or stone-wall basements with minimal waterproofing that wick moisture year-round, plus original plaster walls that hide growth behind them.
+SoNo's converted industrial lofts present a different challenge: the Maritime Aquarium itself occupies a former 1860s iron works, and the surrounding masonry shells now fitted with modern mechanicals trap moisture in ways the original buildings were never designed for.
 We use thermal imaging and moisture meters to find hidden colonies.

 Harbor and Sound-Shore Humidity

-Properties along Norwalk Harbor, SoNo, Rowayton, and the East Norwalk shoreline face higher year-round humidity from harbor and Sound exposure.
+Properties along Norwalk Harbor, the peninsulas of Wilson Point, Village Creek, and Marvin Beach, Rowayton along the Five Mile River, and the East Norwalk shoreline toward Calf Pasture Beach face higher year-round humidity from harbor and Long Island Sound exposure.
+Hurricane Sandy pushed roughly a five-foot surge into harbor-adjacent streets in 2012, and the low-lying SoNo and Shorefront Park blocks remain among the city's most chronic damp zones.
 Combined with crawlspaces, finished lower levels, and HVAC systems that were not specified for marine conditions, the result is ideal for hidden mold in finished basements, behind built-ins, and inside wall cavities.
 We scope these losses with thermal imaging and moisture meters before any demo to make sure the remediation captures the full footprint.

 Commercial Mold Along Connecticut Avenue and Downtown